jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 oh man... my Sony A7 2 took a 6000x4000 image lol... scaling that down to 500x500 and then cropping 128x128 against it

+7:00 PM

+I think it is possible to make the refresh rate even faster but for now I need to build this thing

+doing more soldering

+7:18 PM

+omg...
+I just thought of something stupid, it's like "why does it have an IMU in it? slow oled, slow img overlay..."

+It can be a pedometer! omg... doesn't make sense, carry it in your hand, but that could be neat

+thinking magnetometer but nah... not worth it, just use the 6 axis

+7:22 PM

+I'm getting dimensions now of how big the case will be, where stuff is, this way I can size the boards/start soldering those/doing the wiring

+7:39 PM

+Damn... this thing is not ergonomic at all, I'm trying to avoid sharp edges at least

+8:01 PM

+food break

 ---